 Ice cream, while certainly delicious, is a full-fat dairy product that can raise your cholesterol levels, especially if eaten regularly.
 According to the USDA, the average serving of vanilla ice cream (1/2 cup) contains 4 1/2 grams of saturated fat, which is more than a quarter of the maximum recommended intake for most adults.
 Richer varieties can contain even more.

-If you’re concerned about your cholesterol, you probably think that the extra treats, including ice cream, are off-limits.
-But you shouldn’t feel like you have to completely deprive yourself.
+you probably think that the extra treats, including ice cream, are off-limits.

 In fact, a 2013 survey found that 73 percent of Americans believe ice cream and other frozen treats can be part of a healthy lifestyle.
 It’s all about moderation, so save full-fat ice cream for special occasions and make smart substitutions every other day of the year.